 Return to Comparison Table | Return to Top Picks

 Editor’s Note: Getting out in the sun?
 You’ll need more than just a sun shirt.
-Check out our Gear Guides for Best Reef-Safe Sunscreens, Best Sun Hats, and Best Sunglasses.
+Check out our Gear Guides for the Best Reef-Safe Sunscreens, Best Sun Hats, and Best Sunglasses.
 For more gear reviews and features on The Inertia, click here.